cakephp/docs/en/appendices/3-0-migration-guide.rst

 - The methods ``allow()`` and ``deny()`` no longer accept "var args".
 All method names need to be passed as first argument, either as string or array of strings.

-ACL related classes where moved to a separate plugin.
+ACL related classes were moved to a separate plugin.
 Password hashers, Authentication and Authorization providers where moved to the ``\Cake\Auth`` namespace.
 You are required to move your providers and hashers to the ``App\Auth`` namespace as well.